-The College operates two State-supported accomplished Centers of Excellence: the Center for Manufacturing Research; and the Center for Energy Systems Research.
+The College operates three State- or NSF-supported accomplished Centers of Excellence: the Center for Manufacturing Research; the Center for Energy Systems Research and the Cybersecurity Education, Research, and Outreach Center.
 These Centers provide financial support and state-of-the-art facilities for undergraduate and graduate research projects.